Touxan/n8n-ultimate-scraper/README.md

 This will stop and remove the containers, but your data will be persisted in the `n8n_data` volume.

+# Cookies Extraction

+To extract cookies in the correct format for using a logged session with the scraper, you can use the extension provided in the repository.

+### Quick Installation Guide: Installing a Chrome Extension from a Folder

+Follow these steps to install a Chrome extension from a local folder:

+### 1. Download or Clone the Extension
+Ensure you have the extension's files downloaded or cloned to a local folder on your computer.

+### 2. Open Chrome Extensions Page
+Open Google Chrome and navigate to the extensions page by either:
+- Typing `chrome://extensions/` into the address bar, OR
+- Clicking the three dots (menu) in the top-right corner → `More Tools` → `Extensions`.

+### 3. Enable Developer Mode
+On the extensions page, toggle on **Developer mode**.
+You’ll find this option in the upper-right corner of the page.

+### 4. Load Unpacked Extension
+Click the **Load unpacked** button (appears after enabling Developer mode).

+### 5. Select the Extension Folder
+A file browser will open.
+Navigate to the folder where the extension files are stored.
+Select the folder containing the extension’s `manifest.json` file and click **Select Folder**.

+### 6. Verify Installation
+The extension will appear on the extensions page.
+Make sure it is enabled.
+You should now see the extension icon in the Chrome toolbar, or you can manage it from the extensions page.

+---

+That's it!
+Your extension is now installed and ready to use from the folder.

 ## 🔎 Support

 If you're experiencing any issues getting started with n8n-ultimate-scraper, you can: